Alex014/PyUHEPRNG/readme.md

 3. numbers.json - array of 100 random floating-point numbers
 4. numbers-big.json - array of 1000 random floating-point numbers

-Every second the seed and the numbers is regenerated.
+Every second the seed and the numbers are regenerated.